MuseScore: Copyright issues

 Starting in June 2019, a number of users who uploaded Disney songs were "copyright struck" by Disney.
 Publisher Hal Leonard was taking down original music, or arrangements of music that was in the public domain, based on song titles.
 MuseScore.com has since obtained permission to publicly display Disney music on the site, unblocking previously uploaded scores.

 In July 2019, following complaints from some copyright holders, MuseScore.com changed its policies so that only paying subscribers could download music sheets.
 Since MuseScore.com did not have a "trustworthy tool to distinguish songs under copyright from songs available for distribution", this applied to all scores, even those intended for liberal sharing via a Creative Commons license.

 In August and September 2019, features were added to allow works to be marked as public domain or original, so they could be made available for free download.

 On 19 February 2020, MuseScore.com announced that everyone could now upload an unlimited number of scores, even without subscribing.
 Subscribers still have access to special features such as Track setup and downloads.
 MuseScore.com allows playback of a score in any browser supporting the HTML5 audio tag.
 A score can also be linked to YouTube so that one may follow the sheet music while watching a video of hearing audio featuring the score.

 In September 2021, MuseScore.com launched Official Scores, scores licensed from sheet music publishers, available with an additional subscription.

 Usage statistics

 As of December 2022, the website hosts 1.3 million scores and averages 300,000 visitors per day.
 For the year 2023, they claimed at least 450 million score views, 56 million visitors, and 1.35 million added scores.

+Subscription and billing criticism

+MuseScore.com has received criticism from some users regarding its subscription and billing practices.
+Some commentators have described the website’s subscription flow as an example of so-called "dark patterns", referring to interface designs that may encourage users to agree to recurring payments without fully understanding the terms.

+The company states that subscription terms and automatic renewal conditions are disclosed during checkout.